Dealing with angry people is stressful — probably more than you realize.

 It can't be fun to be an angry person.
 It's probably exceedingly painful and isolating.
 Try to see the wounded, insecure, fearful child behind the ire.
 Look for the anguish or heartache that makes someone rude, impatient, and snarky.

 Also, remember that anger is often a learned behavior that becomes an entrenched habit over time.
-If you have any bad habits, you know how are they are to break and how bad you feel when you fail in your efforts to break them.
+If you have any bad habits, you know how hard they are to break and how bad you feel when you fail in your efforts to break them.

 These anger habits blind people to their own responsibility for their pain, and they lash out at others in an attempt to feel better.